Fudan-iGEM/2024-wiki/src/software.md

 <br><br>

-:::tip
+::: tip

-Try PartHub 3.0 [here](http://47.97.85.37:5000/) or follow the [installation pipeline](#tutorial) to deploy our software on your own device!
+[Try](http://47.97.85.37:5000/) PartHub^3.0^ or follow the [installation tutorial](#tutorial) to deploy our Software on your own device!

 :::

 ## Highlights

-- Efficiently uses the iGEM Registry and supports relevant synthetic biology standards such as Genbank and FASTA format
+- Efficiently use the [iGEM](https://igem.org/) [Registry](https://parts.igem.org/) and support Genbank and FASTA format input
-- Validation against both published and new experimental data
+- Validation against both published and [our own experimental data](/fudan/measurement/)
-- Flexible and adaptable design, can be easily tailored to a wide range of application scenarios
+- Flexible and adaptable, be easily tailored to a wide range of application scenarios
-- Well-documented APIs; easy integration with Snapgene
+- Well-documented APIs; easy integration with [SnapGene](https://www.snapgene.com/)
-- Intuitive web UI, comprehensive documentation, and detailed tutorial
+- Intuitive web UI, tool documentation, and user tutorial

 ## Overview

-Parts are at the core of synthetic biology, and over the years, Fudan's software has been dedicated to providing useful tools for parts management and analysis ([Table 1](#table1)).
-Our initial efforts, [PartHub 1.0](https://2022.igem.wiki/fudan/software) and [PartHub 2.0](https://2023.igem.wiki/fudan/software), were well-received for their features in displaying parts' citation relationships and enhancing search functionality.
+Parts are at the core of synthetic biology.
+Over the years, our team has been dedicated to providing useful software tools for parts management and analysis ([Table 1](#table1)).
+Our previous efforts, [PartHub 1.0](https://2022.igem.wiki/fudan/software) and [PartHub 2.0](https://2023.igem.wiki/fudan/software/), were both well-received for their features in displaying parts' citation relationships and enhancing search functionality.
 However, a critical gap remained: the importance of **sequence information** for parts.
 While citation relationships and search functionalities are valuable, the sequence of a part is arguably the most essential piece of information.
 The sequence not only defines the functional properties of a part but also influences its compatibility and performance in host organisms.

 Therefore, we are excited to introduce **PartHub 3.0** this year, which addresses this gap by focusing on two critical aspects of parts: **burden estimation** and **similarity query** ([Table 1](#table1)).

 <div style="text-align: center;" id="table1">
   <span style="color: gray">Table 1: Comparison of PartHub 1.0-3.0</span>
 </div>

 |PartHub Version|Main Feature|Use case|